 The Tŝilhqot’in Nation began legal proceedings against British Columbia in 1989 to stop the harvesting of timber in the Tachelach’ed (Brittany Triangle) and the Trapline Territory (geographically known as the Tŝilhqot’in Claim Area).

-On June 26, 2014, for the first time in Canadian history, the Supreme Court of Canada declared the Tŝilhqot'in Nation aboriginal title to a small portion of the territory within the area of Xeni Gwet'in (or Nemiah Valley).
-The SCC further declared that British Columbia breached its duty to consult with the Tŝilhqot'in in its planning and forestry authorizations.
-Commonly referred to as the Tsilhqot'in Decision, this decision allows for full ownership, benefit and control of the Aboriginal title area by the Tŝilhqot’in people.
+On June 26, 2014, for the first time in Canadian history, the Supreme Court of Canada declared the Tŝilhqot’in Nation aboriginal title to a small portion of the territory within the area of Xeni Gwet’in (or Nemiah Valley).
+The SCC further declared that British Columbia breached its duty to consult with the Tŝilhqot’in in its planning and forestry authorizations.
+Commonly referred to as the Tŝilhqot’in Decision, this decision allows for full ownership, benefit and control of the Aboriginal title area by the Tŝilhqot’in people.
 A summary of the decision can be found here.